WHO to set up centre for traditional medicine in India

 "It is a matter of pride for all Indians that the WHO has chosen India for establishing its Global Centre for Traditional Medicine.
 Now work will be done in this direction from India," Modi said.

-"I would like to thank the WHO and particularly its Director General Tedros for giving this responsibility to India.
+"I would like to thank the WHO and particularly its Director-General Tedros for giving this responsibility to India.
 I am confident that just like India has emerged as the pharmacy of the world, in the same manner this centre for traditional medicine will become the centre for global wellness," he said.

 The Ministry of AYUSH, since 2016, has been observing" Ayurveda Day" every year on the occasion of Dhanwantari Jayanti (Dhanteras).